modem-works/dream-recorder/README.md

 To see how the application's architecture and communication works visually, please refer to the Mermaid diagrams:
 - 📈 [Application Architecture](./docs/diagrams/application_architecture.mmd)
 - 📈 [Conversation flow](./docs/diagrams/conversation_flow.mmd)

-## Using the Dream Recorder
-- Single tap: Play the latest dream
-   - Single tapping while a dream is playing will play the previous dream
-   - Double tapping while a dream is playing will go back to clock mode
-- Double tap: Record a dream
-   - Single tap once you are done talking for the dream to be generated

 ## Managing your dreams
 You can access the dream management page from your computer by going to http://dreamer:5000/dreams